ahampriyanshu/ahampriyanshu.github.io/_posts/dsa/2022-04-29-dsa-part-4-pointers-preprocessors.md

     // degrades performance as the instruction flow breaks for a moment int f = max(a, b);

-    // at compile time whole code of the inline function gets inserted or substituted, therefore preserving the performance int g = max_inline(a, b);
+    // at compile-time whole code of the inline function gets inserted or substituted, therefore preserving the performance int g = max_inline(a, b);
 }
 ```